advantageous/reakt/README.md

 The emphasis is on defining interfaces that enable lambda expressions, and fluent APIs for asynchronous programming for Java.

+Note: This mostly just provides the interfaces not the implementations.
+There are some starter implementations but the idea is that anyone can implement this.
+It is all about interfaces.
+There will be adapters for Vertx, RxJava, Reactive Streams, Guava Async Futures, etc.

 #### Fluent Promise API
 ```java